Some toys received a special honor today for the fun and joy they've brought to kids of all ages.

 4. Coloring books.
 Coloring books have helped kids develop motor skills by coloring inside the lines (if they want!) and learn any facts included in more educationally geared books.

-7. Nerf.
-Nerf started as a ball that wouldn't break everything inside the house and quickly became blasters and bows and arrows of foam.
-Whether or not the house's breakables are still intact is another story.
+5. Nerf.
+Nerf started as a ball that wouldn't break everything inside the house and quickly evolved into a line of products including blasters and bows and arrows of foam.
+(Whether or not the house's breakables are still intact is another story.)

-11. Transformers.
-These robots in disguise haven't hidden themselves very well since the 1980s, what with their comic books, movies and TV series overshadowing the fun of turning a truck into a robot.
+8. Transformers.
+These robots in disguise haven't hidden themselves very well since the 1980s, what with the comic books, movies and TV series overshadowing the fun of turning a truck into a robot.

 Uno is a game of strategy and bright colors.
 (Photo: Bob Owen/flickr)